 \section{Introduction}

-The primary objective in multi-task learning (MTL) is to train a single model to learn multiple related tasks, either jointly or sequentially.
+The primary objective in multi-task learning (MTL) is to train a single model that learns multiple related tasks, either jointly or sequentially.
 Multi-domain learning (MDL) aims to achieve the same learning objective across multiple domains.
 MTL and MDL techniques seek to improve overall performance by leveraging shared information across multiple tasks and domains.
-On the other hand, single-task or single-domain learning do not have that opportunity.
-Furthermore, the storage and computational cost associated with single-task/domain models quickly grows as the number of tasks/domains increases.
-In contrast, MTL and MDL methods can use the same network resources for multiple tasks/domains, which keeps the overall computational and storage cost small \cite{mallya2018piggyback, mallya2018packnet, rebuffi2017learning, berriel2019budget, wallingford2022task, rebuffi2018efficient, mancini2018adding, sun2020adashare, kanakis2020reparameterizing, maninis2019attentive}.
+On the other hand, single-task or single-domain learning does not have that opportunity.
+Likewise, the storage and computational cost associated with single-task/domain models quickly grows as the number of tasks/domains increases.
+In contrast, MTL and MDL methods can use the same network resources for multiple tasks/domains, which keeps the overall computational and storage cost small \cite{wallingford2022task, rebuffi2018efficient}.

 In general, MTL and MDL can have different input/output configurations, but we model them as task/domain-specific network representation problems.
 Let us represent a network for MTL or MDL as the following general function: